igordev96/nlw-esports-backend/README.md

 # NLW eSports Node.JS

-This app was developed Express, Prisma, SQLite and TypeScript.
+This app was developed Express, Prisma, ~~SQLite~~, CockroachDB and TypeScript.
 Through this backend service we can get and post the ads for the FrontEnd application.

 ## Tech Stack

 - Express: Node framework to make the api easier to build
 - Prisma: It's a ORM to build our database
+- CockroachDB: Now using CockroachDB for a serverless database~
-- SQLite: The database itself
+- ~~SQLite: The database itself~~

 ## Demo